jun0205/generator-mithril-webpack/README.md

 ##### ES6/ES2015 Classes
 The new class syntax adds syntactic sugar to JavaScripts prototype pattern.
 This allows the creation of classes and objects from these classes in a clean and easier to understand way.
 Please read about the [ES6/ES2015 class syntax](http://www.2ality.com/2015/02/es6-classes-final.html) to familiarize yourself with these concepts.

-#### SASS
+#### LESS

-This generator comes packed with a SASS pre-processor.
-SASS brings many powerful features to CSS which you can read about [on the SASS website](http://sass-lang.com/guide)
+This generator comes packed with a LESS pre-processor.
+LESS brings many powerful features to CSS which you can read about [on the LESS website](http://lesscss.org/)

-#### Bootstrap [OPTIONAL]

-You have the choice to include Bootstrap SASS in your application when you first generate the folder structure.
-Your application will include Bootstrap SASS which will let you pick and choose the features you wish to use in your web application.

 #### jQuery [OPTIONAL]